unbekannt3/room-card-minimalist/README.md

    npm run watch
    ```

-   This will automatically bundle your code whenever you make changes in the `src` folder to the `dist` folder.
+   This will create a webpack dev server on localhost:8080 which will serve the live built room-card-minimalist.js file.

 2. **Start the local Home Assistant dev instance:**